kestra-io/docs/docs/developer-guide/retries/README.md

 #### `constant`
-Constant retry times, when time is set to 10 minutes it retries each 10 minutes
+This establishes constant retry times, where if the time is set to 10 minutes, it retries every 10 minutes.

 | name | type | description |
 | ---------- | ----------- | ----------- |
 |`interval`|`Duration`|Duration between each retry.|

 #### `exponential`
-Retry behavior that waits longer between each retry e.g. 1s, 5s, 15s ...
+This establishes retry behavior that waits longer between each retry e.g. 1s, 5s, 15s ...

 | name | type | description |
 | ---------- | ----------- | ----------- |